ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 prefixVALUE
     The text contained in the field (excluding attribute)

 For example, the tag {{{ GENERATE-VARIABLES (01,01,1920) "MYPREFIX" }}} generates a set of table variables describing the entire contents of the 3270 screen.
 Normally, any binary zeroes in the field will be removed from the VALUE.
-However, if the BLANK-BINARY-ZEROES option is set (see `“Setting and unsetting local options”, page xx <#_bookmark35>`)__ then binary zeroes will be converted to blanks.
+However, if the BLANK-BINARY-ZEROES option is set (see :ref:`“Setting and unsetting local options” <#_V456UG_setting_local_options>`) then binary zeroes will be converted to blanks.

 1.4.6.10.
 GENERATE-VIR3270 tag